postmanlabs/labs-docs/v6/postman/api_documentation/adding_and_verifying_custom_domains.md

 If you choose not to verify the domain now, click the **Verify Later** button.

-In addition if you want to delete the custom domain, click the "Changed2 Custom Domain" link.
+In addition if you want to delete the custom domain, click the "Delete Custom Domain" link.

 [![verify_domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-verify-domain-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-docs-verify-domain-1.png)